SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 There are two metadata directives a parser **needs** to support.
 These are as follows:

 - `Version` which is followed by an integer.
+This is the SKON language version.
 - `DocumentVersion` which is followed by any datatype.
 This is used in applictaion to filter versions of a file.

 A `Version` metadata directive is required at the top of every file.